Toque d’Or through the years

 Find out more about the Toque d’Or Journey and discover more about this exciting experience from Toque d’Or competitors themselves.

 Roll of honour

-Our roll of honour shows the select few colleges and apprentices that have won the prestigious Toque d'Or award since it began.
+Our roll of honour shows the select few students, colleges and apprentices that have won the prestigious Toque d'Or award since it began.

 2019 University College Birmingham